Getting help and support

 - Request an assessment

-When you get in touch with us you will need to give us personal information about yourself to help get the support you need.
+When you get in touch with us we will ask for personal information to help get you the support you need.
 We have strict rules about how your information is kept safe and used.

 How we use your information, how it is stored, your permission to share information and how you can access your records

 Before requesting an assessment of needs, have you checked the eligibility 'outcomes' and paying for care services.